javascript-tutorial/en.javascript.info/1-js/02-first-steps/02-structure/article.md

 # Code structure

-The first overall thing to know is the code structure.
+The first thing to study is the building blocks of the code.

 [cut]